MCP-Mirror/lukeage_python-pip-mcp/README.md

 The goal of this repository is to provide a reference implementation of a **mcp client and server** that can be easily debugged in VSCode on Windows using the Python / Python Debugger extension.

+Alternative IDEs and OS are not tested but should work with minimal adjustments, too.

 ## Installation

 ```powershell